lucaminudel/Objects-relationships-Coding-Dojo/README.md

 **The problem:** We want to model different parts of a robot, compose them in different ways as the robot evolve, and have some features carried out by the composite of robot parts.

-1. **Right foot**
+1. **Left arm**
-  - [x] Implement a robot right foot.
+  - [x] Implement a robot left arm.
-  - [x] The right foot also has a max charge (in Ampere Hour or Ah) of its internal 24KV battery.
+  - [x] The left arm has a max charge (in Ampere Hour or Ah) of its internal 24KV battery.
 No need to expose this as public getter.
-  - [x] Finally the right foot also has a current On/Off switch status.
+  - [x] Finally the left arm also has a current On/Off switch status.
 No need to expose this as public getter.
-  - [ ] FYI right foot and each other robot parts impements commands specific to that part, their implementation is omitted in this exercise.
+  - [ ] FYI left arm and each other robot parts impements many complex commands specific to that part, their implementation is omitted in this exercise.
 2. **Robot bus**
   - [x] the robot bus is electricity powered, so it doesn't have a battery and its max charge value.
   - [x] it has an On/Off status like the right foot.
-  - [x] the right foot is connected to the robot bus.
+  - [x] the left arm is connected to the robot bus.
 No need to expose this as public getter.
-Use dependency injection in the robot bus constructor to get reference to the right foot.
+Use dependency injection in the robot bus constructor to get reference to the left arm.
 Continue to do the same for the other robot parts in the following step.
-  - [ ] FYI When the robot bus receive a command, the command is sent to the right foot and every other robot parts connected.
+  - [ ] FYI When the robot bus receive a command, the command is sent to the left arm  and every other robot parts connected to the bus.
 The commands transmission implementation is also omitted in this exercise.
-3. **Left arm**
+3. **Right foot**
-  - [x] like the right foot it has an On/Off switch status and the max charge of the internal battery.
+  - [x] like the left arm. it has an On/Off switch status and the max charge of the internal battery.
-  - [x] the left arm is connected to the robot bus too.
+  - [x] the right foot is connected to the robot bus too.
   - [ ] you can introduce abstractions to abstract away differences between robot parts, and group them into a collaction of  uniform items.
 4. **Dashboard**
   - [x] implement a function that navigates all the robot parts from robot bus and reports the On/Off status of all robot parts, including the robot bus status itself, with one line per part and with identation to visualise the tree structure.
   - [x] implement a function that navigates the object graph from robot bus and calculates the total cost to re-charge all the internal batteries; the cost per 1000 Ah is £0.2.
   - [ ] use the visitor pattern and pass around the dashboard object.
   - [ ] does the collection of robot parts help?
-5. **Right thigh and right lower limb**
+5. **Right thigh**
-  - [x] add a right thigh and a right lower limb and connect them to the robot bus.
-They also have the On/Off status, and a max charge.
+  - [x] add a right thigh and connect it to the robot bus.
+It also has the On/Off status, and a max charge.
   - [x] update the two dashboard reports accordingly.
   - [ ] take notes of the classes that had to change to add this part.
 Is it different from exercise 1?
   - [ ] does the collection of robot parts help?
-6. **Head**
+6. **Right lower limb**
-  - [x] add a head with On/Off status and max charge, and connect it to the robot bus.
+  - [x] add a right lower limb and connect it to the robot bus.
+It also has the On/Off status, and a max charge.
   - [x] update the two dashboard reports accordingly.
   - [ ] take notes of the classes that had to change to add this part.
-Is it still different from exercise 1?
+Is it different from exercise 1?
+  - [ ] does the collection of robot parts help?
 7. **Hip**
   - [x] add a hip and connect it to the robot bus.
 Hip itself has On/Off status and max charge.
   - [x] connect the thigh, the lower limb and the foot to the hip.
 Update On/Off status report and add indentation to visually represent the tree structure.
   - [ ] take notes of the classes that had to change.
 Is it different from exercise 1?
 In which way?
   - [ ] have you noticed any appearance of method call chains (aka train wreck) at all?
-8. **Shoulders**
+8. **Shoulder**
-  - [x] add a shoulders part and connect it to the robot bus.
-Shoulders part has On/Off status and max charge.
+  - [x] add a shoulder part and connect it to the robot bus.
+Shoulder part has On/Off status and max charge.
-  - [x] connect the left arm and the head to shoulders part.
+  - [x] connect the left arm to shoulder part.
 Use again indentation in the updated On/Off status report.
   - [ ] take again notes of the classes that had to change.
 Which differences do you notice from exercise 1?
   - [ ] any appearance of method call chains (aka train wreck) ?
 9. **Trunk**